Exchange Programs in Germany

 Twp different programs in Germany mean that there is a program for everyone, from students with no prior German lanaguage study through dedicated majors.
 Both of the Bavarian universities listed below offers a "Summer semester" which runs parallel with our Spring Trimester, extending into summer, typically April-July.
 Augustana has exchange options with each of these universities:

 University of Passau: A school of 12,000 students in a city of 50,000 bordering Austria and the Czech Republic.
-A great location to visit Munich, Vienna or Prague and a great university setting on a wooded campus on the shores of the Danube river.
+Passau is a beautiful city at the convergence of three rivers, a great location to visit Munich, Vienna or Prague and a great university setting on a wooded campus on the shores of the Danube.

 Recommended for German, Business, Economics, History, Communication Studies and a wide range of traditional Liberal Arts majors.